ArduPilot/ardupilot_wiki/common/source/docs/common-pixhawk-camera-trigger-setup.rst

 will be on the GROUND side of the Auxiliary port.

 .. image:: ../../../images/CTimage10.png
+    :width: 450px

 **Step 2:** Setting up your Pixhawk/APM flight controller to trigger your camera via the Shutter Release Cable

-a) Connect to your Pixhawk/APM Flight Controller via Mission Planner
-       either through direct USB connection or wireless telemetry link.
+a) Connect to your Flight Controller via Mission Planner either through direct USB connection or wireless telemetry link.

 b) Connect your modified shutter release cable to AUX 1 on the Pixhawk
        (CH9 on APM) making sure to maintain the correct orientation for polarity.

 .. image:: ../../../images/CTimage11.png
+    :width: 450px

-c) Connect the shutter release cable to your camera and power the camera
+c) Connect the shutter release cable to your camera and power the camera on
-       on.

 .. image:: ../../../images/CTimage12.png
+    :width: 450px

 Since we have shorted the FOCUS and GROUND wires, the camera should automatically pull focus.
 As of now, I have not found a way to connect